A Practical Travel Guide to Coron, Palawan

 WHAT’S NEW IN CORON

-Coron is a small, undeveloped town on the island of Busuanga where most people stay when they visit the Calamianes Group of islands in northern Palawan.
+Coron is a small, rapidly developing town on the island of Busuanga where most people stay when they visit the Calamianes Group of islands in northern Palawan.
 It’s not to be confused with Coron Island which is near the town and where most of the island hopping takes place.
 You can easily walk across the main area in about ten minutes.
 There’s not much to do in town itself so it’s basically a jumping point for all activities.
 It’s directly accessible by about an hour plane ride from Manila, Philippines.
 If you want to see where Coron is in Palawan take a look at the map on our page Palawan Travel Guide.
 It will show you where it is relation to El Nido and Puerto Princesa.

 The Feist’s Quick Guide to Coron